werwaser/Arrows-Bones/0 Drafts/Welcome to Jinnopi v1.0.md

 Their only reply was, "They already know more about me than they need to, thank you Director 24."
 Her cheeks bloomed pink as she mumbled an apology.

 Director did her best at composing herself again before continuing.
 "Welcome, cadets, to Jinnopi, the base of operations for Generation Power.
 As you and your parents are aware, you have been conscripted into this project for emitting concerningly high A.I.D. levels at a young age.
-Through Generation Power, we will help you contain your Aura, hone into into a Power, and survive this misfortune to become a new type of public servant."
+Through Generation Power, we will help you contain your Aura, hone it into a Power, and survive this misfortune to become a new type of public servant."

+\#

 Tristan could tell this was a scripted spiel, but he couldn't help feel encouraged by it.
-G.I.S.T.R. officers spoke to him and his family when he was fourteen, and explained that he would become an agent once he was a legal adult.
+G.I.S.T.R. officers spoke to him and his family when he was fourteen, and explained that he would become an agent once he was a legal adult.  [backstory stuff. is it too early for flashback?]

+. . .

+The Director continued her speech.
+"Aura is taxing on the body, and the roles you may fill in your future will require physical adeptness.
+For these reasons, all cadets are required to complete the Entry Assessment."
+She gestured to the course behind her.
+"Captain of the Training Grounds, Rauf Saidi, will lead you through these assault courses.
+I see some of you received the instruction to wear fitness wear," she paused to glare at Erin and Kalyani, "but for those who haven't, please remove any extra layers or accessories and place them in this crate.
+You will receive them back at the end of the day."
+Captain Saidi picked up and tossed a large plastic tub in front of himself.
+"Line up by your course once you're ready," he said, "Let's finally get moving."

+\#